chloehoang23/Assignment-3/README.md

 # Assignment Tracker
 This project is a assignment tracker website developed as part of Assignment 3 for INFR3120 – Web and Scripting Programming course at Ontario Tech University.
-The website showcases CRUD operation and Authentication Operation using EJS, JS and CSS.
+The website showcases CRUD operation and Authentication Operation using EJS, JavaScript and CSS.